-Suet can drip and go rancid in high temperatures So, for most of the continental U.S., suet feeding in summer is not recommended.
-However, there are a type of suet cakes that are labeled “Delight” or “Dough”—these have more grain and less fat and may not drip as easily.
+Suet can drip and go rancid in high temperatures.
+So, for most of the continental U.S., suet feeding in summer is not recommended.
+However, there are a type of no-melt suet cakes that are labeled “Delight” or “Dough” — these have more grain and less fat and may not drip as easily.

 4. Won’t the birds find natural foods in the summer?

 Birds only get about 25% of their diet from bird feeders.
 Birds don’t need to be fed in summer but it’s a great way to attract them into backyards where their bright summer colors can be enjoyed.

 5. What is the best feeder to use to attract certain birds?